This post is also available in: Čeština

 The fortress no longer serves its military purpose and is in private hands today.
 You’ll need to pay €6.60 for entry.
 It’s well worth it, though.
 Especially thanks to the stunning views from the top of the fortress tower.

-Read more about Fort La Latte on the Brittany Tourism website.
+Read more about Fort La Latte on the local tourism website.

 Once done with sightseeing of Fort la Latte, you can walk down a small path, just to the left when exiting from the fortress.
 It will lead you to a little rocky beach, where you can even go for a swim if you dare.